Gbukaa/security_week/acebook-on-aws/README.md

 ## Overview of the week

-- You'll work in teams to build your own CI-CD solution and to deploy a containerised application using different AWS services (Your coach will announce the teams on Slack.)
+- You'll work in teams to build your own CI-CD solution and to deploy an existing application using different AWS services (Your coach will announce the teams on Slack.)
 - You'll organise your own work based on the goals for the week
 - There will be a session about IAM on AWS and perhaps a session about Amazon ECS, depending on the progress on the week project
 - There will be a retro on Friday